composewell/streamly-coreutils/design/design.md

 ## Utilities for which I currently have ~no ideas
-Primarily because they access/modify file structure
+Primarily because they access/modify the directory structure

 * mv
 * pwd